okstate-library/door-traffic-counter/README.md

 __Go the folder__
 ```
-src/main/resources/sql and run the "make_database.sql" sql in Mysql DBMS.
+src/main/resources/sql and run the "make_database.sql" SQL in MySql DBMS.
 ```

-The admin username and password are "admin".
+The administrator user name and password are "admin".
 After setup the system user can change his/her password.

-__Set Your MySQL username & password in application.properties__
+__Set Your MySQL user name & password in application.properties__

-Change the server, usernmae and password on [application.properties](../../blob/master/src/main/resources/application.properties)
+Change the server, user name and password on [application.properties](../../blob/master/src/main/resources/application.properties)

 __Run the application__
 ```